ViBES: A Conversational Agent with Behaviorally-Intelligent 3D Virtual Body

 For speech performance, Table~\ref{tab:speechmetrics} shows that ViBES achieves significant gains across metrics and, on several, approaches the dataset’s ground-truth upper bound, suggesting that the text–speech branch effectively inherits and preserves competence from the pretrained backbone.
-Qualitative examples in Fig.~\ref{fig:quality_comparison_conversation} demonstrate multi-turn interactions via both text and speech with coherent responses and appropriate conversational behavior; additional results are included in the supplementary videos.
+Qualitative examples in Fig.~\ref{fig:quality_comparison_conversation} demonstrate multi-turn interactions via both text and speech with coherent responses and appropriate conversational behavior.